-Our missions are for every single person in Greater Manchester; they are not limited to a group or specific cohort of people.
+Our missions are for every person in Greater Manchester; they are not limited to a group or specific cohort of people.

-This strategy aims to provide us with a set of missions which can be applied to remove barriers where we know marginalised and underserved populations have previously suffered and lacked support.
+This strategy aims to provide us with a set of missions that can be applied to remove barriers where we know marginalised and underserved populations have previously suffered and lacked support.
+While developing this strategy, we have undertaken an exercise to engage with a large number of the groups we are aware of and have enabled people to contribute to 'What does this mean to us?'